Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver Try Events Running Races

 Fort Langley Historic Half (in February)

 The Fort Langley Historic Half event offers a few different routes.
 There are 5 km, 10 km and half marathon running races.
-In 2023 the 17th annual event takes place on Sunday, February 19th.
+The 19th annual event takes place on Sunday, February 16th in 2025.

-The races usually kick off at Bedford Plaza at 23285 Billy Brown Road in Fort Langley.
-All the different runs start at about 9:00 am and everyone receives a Kintec voucher and finishing medal.
+The races kick off at Bedford Plaza at 23285 Billy Brown Road in Fort Langley.
+All the runs start at about 9:00 am and everyone receives a finishing medal.

 Costs to register vary based on distances and registration times.
-The 5 km run costs up to $65, the 10 km run costs up to $70 and the half marathon costs up to $80.
-In all cases, you could have saved up to $15 if you booked online before the end of 2022.
+In 2025 the 5 km run costs up to $65, while the 10 km run costs up to $70 and the half marathon costs up to $80.

 Fort Langley Historic Half

-The Hot Chocolate Run is another Try Events set of races that usually happens along the Stanley Park Seawall in March.
-As the name of the event suggests, all participants receive hot chocolate.
+The Vancouver Chocolate Run is another race in the Try Events series that happens along the Stanley Park Seawall in March.
+As the name of the event suggests, all participants receive some chocolate when they take part.

-In 2023 the Hot Chocolate Run takes place on Saturday, March 4th.
-There is also a Fun K race which is just over half a kilometre in length.
+In 2025 the Vancouver Chocolate Run takes place on Saturday, March 1st.
+There’s typically a Fun K race which is just over half a kilometre in length, but that race isn’t happening this year.

-For more information about the event click Try Events Hot Chocolate Run.
+For more information about the event, click Try Events Chocolate Run.

 Shamrock’n Race (in March)